pdfcoffee/Haraj-UI-Enhanced/README.md

 ## Features

-* Cosmetic changes for better visibility, background colors, borders, and boxes.
+* Styling changes for better visibility, background colors, borders, and boxes.
 * Main page converted to a responsive grid layout.
 Allows to see more posts in one screen.
 * Change typography, color, font and size of titles, headers, links, and content.
 * Tag labels are now side by side, instead of stacked.
 Saves some space.